geloasacode/FlaskCICDWorkshop/README.md

 - **File**: [`.github/workflows/docker-ecr-ci.yaml`](.github/workflows/docker-ecr-ci.yaml)
 - **Trigger**: This workflow is triggered in the following scenarios:
-  - When a pull request is created or updated on the `main` branch.
+  - When a push action is created or updated on the `main` branch.
   - After the "Python Testing Application" workflow completes successfully.
   - Manually triggered using the GitHub Actions workflow dispatch.